redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 export default Comment
 ```

 So if the user has the "moderator" role, render the delete button.
 If you log out and back in as the admin, or if you log out completely, you'll see the delete button go away.
-When logged out (that is, `curentUser === null`) `hasRole()` will always return `false`.
+When logged out (that is, `currentUser === null`) `hasRole()` will always return `false`.

 ![image](https://user-images.githubusercontent.com/300/101229168-c75edb00-3653-11eb-85f0-6eb61af7d4e6.png)